orsonteodoro/oiledmachine-overlay/README.md

 Packages are relatively adjusted for CFLAGS_HARDENED_TOLERANCE so that in packages can be properly secured mitigating repeating past mistakes.
 ASan/HWASan/GWP-ASan will be required.
-Packages with historical CVE reputation of heap overflows or use-after-free will be ASaned.
+Packages with historical CVE reputation of heap overflows or use after free will be ASan-ed.
 Packages with historical CVE reputation for integer overflows or bounds issues will get UBSan treatment.
 The -fstack-protector does not mitigate heap overflow.